Scottish Fire and Rescue Service: Water rescue

 The service is the primary emergency service for the rescue of persons from the River Clyde in Glasgow and works alongside other emergency services during flooding events to ensure the safety of communities and rescue people in difficulty, with specialist swift water rescue teams positioned on major waterways and areas of activity.
 Firefighters are routinely called out to water, flood and boat rescues.
 For example, during Storm Frank in December 2015, SFRS received 350 flood-related calls in the space of six days.

 Wildfires

+The frequency and scale of wildfire incidents in Scotland have increased in recent years.
 In 2015, SFRS were called out to 78 wildfire incidents in total, with over half of those taking place in the north of Scotland.
+In 2025, Scotland experienced its most severe wildfire season on record, with a total of 241 wildfire incidents throughout the year.

 Medical emergencies

 In 2015, a national trial was launched, in partnership with the Scottish Ambulance Service, which has seen firefighters at certain stations receive enhanced cardiopulmonary resuscitation (CPR) training aimed at increasing survival rates for people who suffer out-of-hospital cardiac arrests.

 In 2007, Grampian Fire & Rescue Service in partnership with the Scottish Ambulance Service launched two Community first responder vehicles at Braemar and Maud fire stations, firefighters at these specific stations trained at First Responder levels can be pagered by the North SDA on request of the Scottish Ambulance Service.